rollbar/rollbar-gem/README.md

 set :rollbar_role, Proc.new { :app }
 ```

-It seems there are problems with version `3.0.x` of Capistrano and this gem.
-Please, upgrade to `>= 3.1.0` if possible.
+NOTE: We've seen problems with Capistrano version `3.0.x` where the revision reported is incorrect.
+Version `3.1.0` and higher works correctly.

 ### Capistrano 2